numtide/systemd-vaultd/README.md

 > Mostly written in a train
 - Jörg Thalheim

+systemd-vaultd is a proxy between systemd and [vault agent](https://vaultproject.io).
+It provides a unix socket that can be used in systemd services in the `LoadCredential` option and then waits for vault agent to write these secrets in json format at `/run/systemd-vaultd/<service_name>.service.json`.

 This project's goal is to simplify the loading of [HashiCorp Vault](https://www.vaultproject.io/) secrets from [systemd](https://systemd.io/) units.